 The critical part of the layout is the reverse curve leading up to the higher level.
 By necessity it has to be 10inch radius when the minimum recommended 9 inches but it is also combined with a 1in 45 climb.
 This meant that it took some time making it smooth as possible so that the locos could negotiate it without problems.

-Now we have our first video with a short review of the Fairlie Locomotive and a look around the layout after the first stages of tracklaying.
+Now we have our first video with a short review of the Fairlie Locomotive an incline loading test and a look around the layout after the first stages of tracklaying.

 Building The Scenery